Infidelity: Alternative views (swinging and polyamory)

 Swinging is a form of extradyadic sex where married couples exchange partners with each other.
 Swinging was originally called "wife-swapping", but due to the sexist connotations and the fact that many wives were willing to swap partners, "mate swapping" and or "swinging" was substituted.
-The Supreme Court in Canada has ruled swinging is legal as long as it takes place in a private place and is consensual.
+The Supreme Court of Canada has ruled swinging is legal as long as it takes place in a private place and is consensual.
 Swinging can be closed or open, where couples meet and each pair goes off to a separate room or they have sex in the same room.
 The majority of swingers fall into the middle and upper classes, with an above average education and income, and majority of these swingers are white (90%).
 A study done by Jenks in 1986 found that swingers are not significantly different from non-swingers on measures such as philosophy, authoritarianism, self-respect, happiness, freedom, equality etc. Swingers tend to emphasize personal values over more social ones.
 According to Henshel (1973), the initiation into the world of swinging usually is done by the husband.

 Reasons for getting involved in swinging are the variety of sexual partners and experiences, pleasure or excitement, meeting new people, and voyeurism.
 In order for swinging to work, both partners need to have a liberal sexual predisposition, and a low degree of jealousy.
 Gilmartin (1975) found that 85% of his sample of swingers felt that these sexual encounters posed no real threat to their marriage and felt it had improved.
 Jenks (1998) found no reason to believe that swinging was detrimental to marriage, with over 91% of males and 82% of females indicating they were happy with swinging.

 Another form of extradyadic sex is polyamory, a "non-possessive, honest, responsible and ethical philosophy and practice of loving multiple people simultaneously".
 There are various types of relationships in polyamory such as intentional family, group relationship, and group marriage.
 One type of group relationship can be a triad involving a married couple and an additional person who all share sexual intimacy, however, it is usually an addition of a female.
 Unlike polygyny or polyandry, both men and women may have multiple partners within the confines of polyamory.
 Polyamorous relationships are distinguished from extramarital affairs by the full disclosure and consent of all involved.
 Polyamorous relationships may specify unique boundaries outside monogamous expectations of fidelity, that if violated are still considered cheating.
 Because both men and women can have multiple partners, these individuals do not consider themselves to be either uncommitted or unfaithful.